bernatferragut/CCT/Introductions/AI Intro.md

     * That way we experience the function of a fork

 ## Collect examples
-> Let’s teach an AI what a fork is: collect examples and identify forks in images
+> Let’s teach an AI what a fork is.
+The first step would be to collect examples and identify forks in various images.

 ![](./assets/images/am-ai-intro/AI_Intro_Slides_2.png)

     NOTES:
-    * To teach computers how to recognize a fork:
+    To teach computers how to recognize a fork:
-        * An AI trainer gathers a very large collection of examples (data set)
-        * This data set of images contains forks manually identified
-    * The more examples we have the better the AI will work
+    An AI trainer gathers a very large collection of examples (data set) This data set of images contains forks manually identified The more examples we have the better the AI will work

 ## Input example in your model
 > Input examples and counter example to train your model